TatianaChulakh/Git_Repository_Project_2/README.md

-# Gitis is a project to demo different git command
+# Git is a project to demo different git command

 * git clone
 * git checkout